CosiMichele/tf-js2-template/README.md

 ### Terraform

-IMPORTANT: When using terraform be sure to execute `terraform` command within the directory containing the `terraform.tfvars` file i.e. `vms4workshop-genomics` and `vms4workshop-md-screening` folders.
+IMPORTANT: When using terraform be sure to execute `terraform` command within the directory containing the `terraform.tfvars` file i.e. `vms4workshop`.

 ### Creating Resources
 After editing the appropriate `terraform.tfvars` file using your favorite editor.
 You can run the following: